briglx/briglx.github.io/source/_posts/2011-09-30-share-folders-between-linux-and-windows.md

         #======================= Share Definitions =======================

         # Un-comment the following (and tweak the other settings below to suit) # to enable the default home directory shares.
-This will share each # user's home directory as \serverusername [homes] comment = Home Directories browseable = yes
+This will share each # user's home directory as \serverusername [homes] comment = Home Directories browsable = yes

         # By default, the home directories are exported read-only.
 Change the # next parameter to 'no' if you want to be able to write to them. read only = no